tablelandnetwork/docs/docs/playbooks/frameworks/wagmi.md

 export default App;
 ```

 This boilerplate will display a connect wallet button in the navbar.
-Once a user makes the connection, the signer will now be available in the Tableland logic from step 3!
+Once a user makes the connection, the signer will now be available in the Tableland logic!

 :::tip
 For more examples, you can [check out the templates](/quickstarts/templates) we've created, which also include a TypeScript example of what we walked through as well as Next.js examples.